JopjeKnopje/dotfiles/README.md

 - [ ] remove terminator.
 - [ ] setup original keybinds from old config.
 - [ ] get rid of these fucking underlines in text.
-- [ ] try to  write to python, js and c/c++ to see if the dev envs are actually working properly.
+- [ ] try to write to python, js and c/c++ to see if the dev envs are actually working properly
+- [ ] disable indent view in markdown files.
+- [ ] Snacks picker thing is located in  `LazyVim/lua/lazyvim/plugins/extras/edietor/snacks_picker` gotta pass a the OPT config with the right layout.

 ## TODO